odhran-kainos/blog/post/26 - FastParse 1.0: Past, Present & Future.md

 parser.parse("hello world") // "world"
 ```

-If you capture multiple things, they get added into a tuple:
+If you capture multiple things, they still get added into a tuple:

 ```scala
 val parser = P( ("hello" | "Hello").! ~ " " ~ ("world" | "World").! )